eltaline/wzd/README.md

 - Effective reduction of the number of files within the data instance depends on the selected directory structure and the planned number of file uploads in these directories

 - It is not recommended to upload 100,000+ files to one directory (one Bolt archive); this would be a large overhead.
-If possible, plan your directory structure correctly.
+If possible, plan your directory structure correctly

 - It is not recommended to upload files or values larger than 16MB to Bolt archives.
-By default, the parameter fmaxsize = 1048576 bytes.
+By default, the parameter fmaxsize = 1048576 bytes

 - If the fmaxsize parameter is exceeded, even with the "Archive: 1" client header set, the data will be loaded into a separate regular file without notification.
 The maximum possible size of the parameter is fmaxsize = 33554432 bytes